-Affectionately known as “Your Shul by the Sea,” Temple Beth-El is an all-inclusive, welcoming congregation that has served Jews of all ages and their families for over 80 years.
+Affectionately known as “Your Shul by the Sea,” Temple Beth-El is an all-inclusive, welcoming and independent (trans-denominational) congregation that has served Jews of all ages and their families for over 80 years.
 We are known for our joyful and haimish (warm) atmosphere, our music and our openly spiritual approach to Jewish life.

-Our clergy are renowned for their spirituality, welcoming warmth and contagious joy.
+Our clergy are renowned for spirituality, welcoming warmth and contagious joy.
 Our band enfolds our events in exquisite music.
 Our vibrant education program combines the best of Jewish tradition with heart-based spirituality and modern innovation.

 Our location, on Long Island Sound facing the New York City skyline, affords unique opportunities.
 There’s nothing like Shabbat by the Sea, an annual outdoor Shabbat service seaside facing the sunset.
 There’s nothing like doing Tashlish (a Rosh Hashanah ritual) just a block away at the beach.
 There’s nothing like crossing the bridge onto City Island, surrounded by boats and the waters, knowing that our ancestors — and, truly, all peoples throughout history — also had their seas to cross.
 We live our history deeply, right where we are.

 Your Shul by the Sea is a special place.
 Join us!

 The history of Temple Beth-El on City Island during the past 80 years is more than the story of a small house of worship in a small community.
 It’s also the story of a community that extended its assistance to help us get started and become an integral and contributing part of that community.
 Without the whole-hearted support of the churches, organizations and people of City Island, there would be no Temple Beth-El today.
 And, it’s a story about a small synagogue that draws national attention and participates in the renewal of Judaism.